itsmattkc/RunnersDecomp/README.md

 ### Setting up Unity

-You will need to acquire Unity 4.6.9.
-This was the version of Unity that Sega originally used to build Runners 2.0.3, and later versions are known to cause compatibility issues.
-As Unity has delisted versions prior to 5.x, I have [archived this version here](https://archive.org/details/unity4.6.9).
+For this project, it's highly recommended to use Unity 4.6.9.
+That was the version of Unity that was last used by Sega for this project, and later versions are known to cause compatibility issues.

+Unity versions before 5.x have been "soft-delisted" from the website, however there are still direct links available here: https://forum.unity.com/threads/early-unity-versions-downloads.1483758/

 By default, Unity will be in personal/free mode, but unfortunately some parts of Runners (notably CriWare and AssetBundles) require "pro" mode.
 Legally, we cannot provide this, you'll need to acquire a Unity Pro license key yourself for Runners to function correctly.